Emiltayeb/parcel_sass_template/README.md

 ### Build script:

--Will build your project files & assets into one bundle, again by removing cache folders and the previous build version.
+- Will build your project files & assets into one bundle, again by removing cache folders and the previous build version.

--- You can customized the output directory by chaing the `--out-dir` command
+- You can customized the output directory by chaing the `--out-dir` command

--- The `--public-url` is crucial for making sure that in the build command we get a relative path to our assets.
+- The `--public-url` is crucial for making sure that in the build command we get a relative path to our assets.

 ```json
 "build": "rm -rf ./dist && rm -rf ./.cache && parcel build public/index.html --out-dir dist --public-url ./"